VincentWtrs/vincentwtrs.github.io/_posts/2020-02-26-flake-it-till-you-make-it.md

 layout: post
 title: Flake it till you make it
 subtitle: Excerpt from Soulshaping by Jeff Brown
-cover-img: /assets/img/path.jpg {% comment %} Top-cover image {% endcomment %}
+cover-img: /assets/img/path.jpg
-thumbnail-img: /assets/img/thumb.png {% comment %} Thumbnail that it will show on the blog list {% endcomment %}
-share-img: /assets/img/path.jpg {% comment %} Same as cover-img but no idea what it does {%endcomment %}
+thumbnail-img: /assets/img/thumb.png
+share-img: /assets/img/path.jpg
 tags: [books, test]
 author: Sharon Smith and Barry Simpson
-published: false {% comment %} false to keep hidden {% endcomment %}
+published: false
 ---

+{% comment %}
+cover-img: the top image (by default that road)
+thumbnail-img: the small picture shown in the overview blog list
+share-img: same as cover-img, no idea what this exactly does compared to the other
+published: false if you don't want to publish it
+{% endcomment %}

 Under what circumstances should we step off a path?
 When is it essential that we finish what we start?
 If I bought a bag of peanuts and had an allergic reaction, no one would fault me if I threw it out.
 If I ended a relationship with a woman who hit me, no one would say that I had a commitment problem.
 But if I walk away from a seemingly secure route because my soul has other ideas, I am a flake?